automaate/gen2_wiki_sandbox/middleware/legato/docs/common.md

     #include "gfx/legato/common/legato_color.h"
     leColor leColorValue(leColorMode mode, leColorName name);

    DESCRIPTION
     The leColorValue() function returns a leColorValue for the given *name* and *name*.

    RETURN VALUE
-    On success, this functions return the value of name of the color.

-  Parameters:
-    leColorMode - the color mode for the return type leColorName - the name of the color to retrieve

-  Returns:
-    leColor - the color value of the given name in the specified format
+    On success, this functions returns the color value of the given name in the specified format.

-  Remarks:

 */
 ```